Friuli-Venezia Giulia: Administrative divisions

-The Regional Council also passed a statute which allows, should it desire at some future point, for the establishment of the regional capital of Triestewith smaller surrounding townsas a metropolitan city administering wide area local development policies.
+The Regional Council also passed a statute which allows, should it desire at some future point, for the establishment of the regional capital of Trieste—with smaller surrounding towns—as a metropolitan city administering wide area local development policies.

 Intermunicipal Territorial Unions (UTI)

-(*) These municipalities have not yet signed the statute of the UTI to which they belong.

-Former provinces (abolished by 2018)
+Regional decentralization entities

-Until 2017–18, Friuli Venezia Giulia was divided into four provinces.
-The Regional Council voted to abolish them effective 30 September 2017, though the provincial council of the largest, Udine, carried on some administrative responsibilities until 22 April 2018.
+Until 2017–18, Friuli-Venezia Giulia was divided into four provinces.
+The Regional Council voted to abolish them effective 30 September 2017, although the provincial council of the largest, Udine, carried on some administrative responsibilities until 22 April 2018.
+They have again been active since 1 July 2020 under the administrative form of regional decentralization entities or EDRs.

 Culture

 Language

 The official languages of the region are Italian, Friulian, Slovene and German.

 Italian is the official national language.
-Friulian language is also spoken in most of the region – with a few exceptions, most notably Trieste and the area around Monfalcone and Grado, where a version of the Venetian language and Triestine dialect is spoken instead.
+Friulian language is also spoken in most of the region—with a few exceptions, most notably Trieste and the area around Monfalcone and Grado, where a version of the Venetian language and Triestine dialect is spoken instead.

 Venetian is also spoken in western part of the Province of Pordenone, and in the city of Pordenone itself, due to its proximity with the Veneto region.
 Friulian and Venetian are more common in the countryside, while standard Italian is the predominant language in the larger towns (Udine, Pordenone, Gorizia).
 The region is also home to Italy's Slovene-speaking minority.

 Historical flag

-A very popular symbol among the Friulian community (mostly identified with the friulian-speaking population in the provinces of Udine, Pordenone and Gorizia and the numerous expat communities around the world) is the Friulian Historical Flag, to which the official regional flag is roughly inspired, being somehow a modern interpretation of it.
+A very popular symbol among the Friulian community (mostly identified with the Friulian-speaking population in the provinces of Udine, Pordenone and Gorizia and the numerous expat communities around the world) is the Friulian Historical Flag, to which the official regional flag is roughly inspired, being somehow a modern interpretation of it.
 The official, modern "Friuli-Venezia Giulia" flag logo was issued in 1967–1968 (and adopted in 2001) to represent the region which in 1963 took the administrative setup of today.
 The historical symbol of the eagle dates back to (at least) the 13th century, the time of the Patriarchate of Aquileia.